LydiaMT/city_explorer_api/README.md

 * Number and name of feature: Lab 8 | Day 3 - 4 Features
 * Estimate of time needed to complete: 6
 * Start time: 3pm
-* Finish time: TBD
+* Finish time: 7:30pm
-* Actual time needed to complete: TBD
+* Actual time needed to complete: 4

 ## Credits and Collaborations